-St Basils was successful in the retendering process from Solihull Council for the provision of a Youth Pathway Service to provide housing related support through a floating support services and accommodation based service in Solihull.
+St Basils was successful in the retendering process from Solihull Council for the provision of a Youth Pathway Service to provide housing related support through a floating support service and accommodation based service in Solihull.
 The Pathway model which also includes the Solihull Youth Hub works in partnership with the Local Authority to deliver services under the Homeless Reduction Act (HRA) to provide a range of homeless prevention, housing advice and support services to prevent crisis homelessness and reduce the flow of youth homelessness.

-During the year 399 young people were referred to our Solihull Youth Hub, 190 received full assessment under HRA with 62% receiving prevention duty (that is, retain current accommodation) and 38% requiring a relief duty to find alternative accommodation
+During the year 420 young people were referred to our Solihull Youth Hub, 196 received full assessment under HRA with 72% receiving prevention duty (retained current accommodation) and 28% requiring a relief duty to find alternative accommodation